minMelody/Breadboard8mini/README.md

 ### Directives
 The `.org` and `.byte` directives are available to use.

+### Labels
+Labels must be defined on a new line and terminated by `:`<br>
+Reference a label by writing its name in place of a memory address.

 ## Flags
 ```
 Z    - Zero is set when an operation returns a zero